INCCIP 2023 Conference POSTPONED

-We are very excited to announce that the INCCIP conference in 2023 is planned to be held in Kampala, Uganda!
+We are very excited to announce that the 2023 INCCIP conference will be held in Kampala, Uganda!
 We are working through the details and will be able to share more with you shortly.
-The conference dates are 17th July to 21st July 2023.
+The conference dates are July, 17-21, 2023.

-Africa suffers so much poverty and gross abuse of human rights, leading to massive imprisonments that directly and indirectly affects Children, so to have INCCIP 23 would help highlight the plight of children with a parent in prison not only on the African continent but also in other poor countries across the globe.
+Africa suffers so much poverty and gross abuse of human rights, leading to massive imprisonments that directly and indirectly affect children.
+So, to have INCCIP ’23 in Uganda will help highlight the plight of children with parents in prison not only on the African continent but also in other poor countries across the globe.

-Currently, Uganda has a prison population of 71000 inmates- 80% of these being parents.
-124 are on death row, and there are 246 children serving jail term alongside their parents.
-According to the statistics in Uganda, it is estimated that on average an adult male Ugandan has five biological children and three for a female.
-That would mean that there are over 30,000 children that have a parent in prison at the moment all over Uganda.
+Currently, Uganda has a prison population of 71,000 incarcerated people- 80% of these people are parents.
+124 parents are on death row and 246 children are serving jail term alongside their parents.
+According to the statistics in Uganda, it is estimated that on average an adult male Ugandan has five biological children and an adult female has three biological children.
+That would mean that there are over 30,000 children who currently have a parent in prison in Uganda.

 The Five-Day event will have the following Activities:

-21 July: Symposium – To build an African Coalition
+21 July: Symposium aimed to build an African Coalition for Children within Incarcerated Parents

 Registration now open: USD 470